Introduction to SAFE

 cloud_trans <- 1/cloud

-# Calculate the 'plugin' effect size from the definition formula
+# Calculate the 'plug-in' effect size of our observed mean latency time with the definition formula

 x <- 15